You're not stuck because

 For Everyone

 The Rebuilt system works.
-But it only works for men who are willing to do the work.
+But it only works for men willing to do the work.
 If that's not you right now, that's okay — the door stays open.

 • ×